statamic/v2-docs/content/collections/kb/redis-cache.md

 id: ec91d09e-c5a4-447e-b5a2-fd6ee2d7f89a
 ---
 ## What is Redis?
-[Redis](https://redis.io/) is a NoSQL key/value store, much like our flat file system based on [YAML](/yaml), that is held in memory with very fast IO capabilities.
-It's a perfect choice for Statamic sites.
+[Redis](https://redis.io/) is a NoSQL key/value store, much like our flat file system based on [YAML](/yaml), that is held in memory.
+This results in very fast I/O response times and lets you scale to much larger and handle heavier traffic.
+It's a perfect fit for taking Statamic to the next-level.

 If you're not sure if you have Redis installed, you can run the following command from the command line.